sanjitc/Cloud-Pak-for-Data/What's-New/5.0/Features-Improvements-5.0.md

 k) **Process workflow tasks in bulk** - When working with workflow tasks, you can now select a batch of compatible tasks that require the same action and then process them in bulk.

+l) **Import metadata from every database** - Now, you don't have to specify the database to which you want to connect for the Informix, SAP ASE, and Microsoft SQL Server connections.
+With no database specified, you can import metadata from every database that is available for that connection.

+m) **Enhancements in governance artifacts**
+   - You can now change the primary or secondary category for multiple governance artifacts at once.
+   - You can now make bulk edits when updating relationships in governance artifacts.
+   - When viewing all governance artifacts of a specific type, you can now filter the list by a number of properties, including custom properties.

+### Watson Studio
+a) **Create git-integrated projects through API or CLI** - You can now create git-integrated projects through API or CLI.

+b) **Upload data files to a folder in a project** - You can now upload data files directly to an existing folder of your choice if folders are enabled.
+Previously, you would upload a file to the root folder and move it into a different folder.

+### Watson Studio Runtimes
+a) **NLP transformer embedding models are included in Runtime 24.1** - In the Runtime 24.1 environment, you can now use natural language processing (NLP) transformer embedding models to create text embeddings that capture the meaning of a sentence or passage to help with retrieval-augmented generation tasks.

+b) **New specialized NLP models are available in Runtime 24.1** - The following new, specialized NLP models are now included in the Runtime 24.1 environment:
+   - A model that is able to detect and identify hateful, abusive, or profane content (HAP) in textual content.
+   - Three pre-trained models that are able to address topics related to finance, cybersecurity, and biomedicine.